Linuxfabrik/lfops/roles/postgresql_server/README.md

 `postgresql_server__version`

-* Specifies the PostgreSQL verison to install (use only the major version number like `'14'`.
+* Specifies the PostgreSQL version to install (use only the major version number like `'14'`.
 The latest minor version is used).
 Set this when using the official PostgreSQL Repo.
 * Type: String.
 * Default: `''`